m-byte918/MK8-Cheat-Codes/README.md

 # MK8-Cheat-Codes
-List of Cafe/Gecko codes for Mario Kart 8 (Wii U)
+List of Cafe/Gecko codes for Mario Kart 8, version 4.1 USA.

 Codes gathered from various sources online and some by me.